A nonnegativity-preserving finite element method for a class of parabolic SPDEs with multiplicative noise: The nonnegativity-preservation property

 where $v_h \in V_h$ is defined by $v_h(x):= \sum_{j=1}^N V_j \phi_j(x)$.
 In other words, we associate to any~$V \in \mathbb{R}^N$ a function $v_h \in V_h$ through $v_h(x):= \sum_{j=1}^N V_j \phi_j(x)$, and then use this $v_h$ to define $\Psi(V)$ through $\int_D \pi_h[\psi(v_h)] \dd x$.
 By It$\hat{\rm{o}}$'s formula we have, for $t \in [0,T]$,

-where $\Psi'$ and $\Psi''$ are, respectively, the first and second Gateaux derivatives of $\Psi$.
+where $\Psi'$ and $\Psi''$ are, respectively, the first and second Gateaux derivative of $\Psi$.
 We shall now rewrite~\eqref{eq:ito-111} in terms of the original function $u_h$.
 To this end, we successively consider all the terms of~\eqref{eq:ito-111}.

 The first term on the left-hand side of~\eqref{eq:ito-111} reads

 To deal with the second term, we need to compute $\Psi'(U)$.
 Thanks to the definition of the Gateaux derivative,

 where $u_h(x):=\sum_{j=1}^N U_j \phi_j(x)$ and $v_h(x):=\sum_{j=1}^N V_j \phi_j(x)$ for $U, V \in \mathbb{R}^N$.
 Consequently,